jundalisay/sp/content/en/research/indian/gospel/chapter-12b.md

 Monday, June 25, 1883

 Sri Ramakrishna was at Balarām Bose's house in Calcutta.
-Rākhāl and M. were seated near him.
+Rakhal and M. were seated near him.
 The Master was in ecstasy.
 He conversed with the devotees in an abstracted mood.

 {{< l a="Ramakrishna" >}}